Education Siding

 Exceptional Durability

 Fiber cement is made from a blend of cement, sand, and cellulose fibers.
 This composition makes it incredibly tough and capable of withstanding salt spray, extreme humidity, and UV radiation.
 It doesn’t warp, crack, or fade easily and is highly resistant to wind damage.
+Unlike wood or vinyl, fiber cement contains no organic material for saltwater to degrade, and no metal components to corrode.

 Superior Moisture Management